 Consultation with the Northern Territory Environment Protection Authority has been undertaken to identify a suitable location to dispose of the dredged sediment.
 A dredging line has been constructed in a north westerly direction and held in place along the seabed by concrete weights.
 Approximately 600 meters from the Cullen Bay Ferry Terminal, the pipeline may become visible where it crosses a sandbank, depending on tide levels.
 To alert mariners to the location of the pipeline, yellow buoys with quick flashing lights will be positioned every 25 metres.

 Access in and out of the marina will be maintained at all times.
 Boat users will need to exercise caution around the dredging equipment and maintain a safe distance.

 Dredging activities will be conducted in accordance with industry best practice and statutory requirements.
 Regular monitoring of the water quality will be conducted throughout the project to ensure that it remains within the agreed limits of the Dredging License.

 The image below illustrates the dredging area:

 Possible Changes to Ferry Travel Time

-On occasion, the current ferry route will be slightly altered to navigate around dredging machinery, traveling north east of Cullen Bay before docking in the Cullen Bay terminal.
+On occasion, the current ferry route will be slightly altered to navigate around dredging machinery, travelling north east of Cullen Bay before docking in the Cullen Bay terminal.
 This change in route may add up to 4 minutes in travel time in each direction.
 To minimise disruptions, public bus schedules will be reviewed on a case by case basis to ensure services are still available to disembarking ferry passages.
 Ferry departure times will not change and will remain as per the existing schedule.

 Dredging operations are underway and will continue through to the first week of June 2018, weather permitting.